ErikRikoo/Dead-Signs-Shaders/README.md

 }
 ```

-You can now use it and don't want to kill your designer/artist anymore.

 ## Updating
 Sometimes Unity has some hard time updating git dependencies so when you want to update the package,
 follow this steps: